hilton/hilton.github.com/presentations/naming-guidelines.md

 Computer science research sometimes includes naming guidelines.
 Papers by Relf \[[2](#references)\] and Arnaodova *et al.* \[[3](#references)\] include collections of naming guidelines, which they evaluate in different ways.
-A thorough literature review would no doubt turn up more naming guidelines, but professional programmers rarely have access to published papers, which makes them less directly useful in the software industry than books.
+Computer scientists will likely continue publish papers that include naming guidelines, but professional programmers rarely have access to published papers, which makes them less directly useful in the software industry than books.

 ## Importance of different guidelines to professional programmers